Spirit, Soul & Body Pastor A .W. Weckeman Feb. 1999 (Revised May 2023)

-- Colors: There are three primary color pigments from which all other colors are derived, red, yellow and blue.
+- Colors: There are three primary color pigments from which all other colors are derived, red, yellow, and blue.

-- Blood: solids consist of three main cells, platelets, red cells and white cells.
+- Blood: solids consist of three main cells, platelets, red cells, and white cells.

-The apostle Paul likened the believer to God’s Temple, (1 Cor.3:16 & 6:19) which was divided into three parts; the Holy of Holies, the Holy place, and the outer court, thus once again providing a striking resemblance to man’s spirit, soul, and body.
-The priority and order are obvious, spirit, soul, and body…not body, soul, and spirit.
+The apostle Paul likened the believer to God’s Temple (1 Cor.3:16 & 6:19), which was divided into three parts; the Holy of Holies, the Holy place, and the outer court, thus once again providing a striking resemblance to man’s spirit, soul, and body.
+The priority and order are obvious, spirit, soul, and body, not body, soul, and spirit.

 The importance of understanding the nature & interaction of spirit, soul, and body

-The following explanation of the inner struggle between the believer’s flesh and the Holy Spirit (“old man” verse “new man”) is yet another example of the importance of understanding the correlation and interaction between spirit, soul, and body.
+The following explanation of the inner struggle between the believer’s flesh and the Holy Spirit (“old man” versus “new man”) is yet another example of the importance of understanding the correlation and interaction between spirit, soul, and body.

 Two Contending Natures

-Upon salvation, a “new creature” with Christ’s nature is born within (2 Cor.
-5:17) yet the old man (Adam’s self-centered nature, the flesh) does not die.
-Unfortunately, he remains very much alive…his old ways, appetites, habits, and desires still persist; consider, (Gal.5:17-25, Rom.7:17-25, Eph.4:22-24).
+Upon salvation, a “new creature” with Christ’s nature is born within “Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.”
+(2 Cor.
+5:17), yet the “old man” (Adam’s self-centered nature, the flesh) does not die.
+Unfortunately, he remains very much alive…his old ways, appetites, habits, and desires persist; consider, “For the flesh lusteth against the Spirit, and the Spirit against the flesh: and these are contrary the one to the other: so that ye cannot do the things that ye would.”
+(Gal.5:17) Also, see (Rom.7:17-25 & Eph.4:22-24).

 Spirit, Soul & Body of Man

-For the sake of this study we will separate and analyze each part individually:
+For the sake of this study, we will separate and analyze each part individually: